 Travel Merchant Accounts in Action: inCruises

-inCruises is a subscription-based travel rewards club, specializing in cruise-centred memberships.
+There's no better way to demonstrate the benefits of a travel merchant account than with a customer success story. inCruises is a subscription-based travel rewards club, specializing in cruise-centred memberships.
 The company boasts over 1.6 million registered members and around 347,000 partners worldwide.

 inCruises faced three payment processing challenges:

-- As a travel company, they're viewed by payment processors as ‘high-risk’
+- As a travel company, they're viewed by payment processors as ‘high-risk.’

-- The subscription model made banks more wary
+- The subscription model made banks more wary.

 The company approached Repayd, a travel merchant account provider, at a time of rapid expansion.
 Many existing providers wouldn't take on the existing risk or couldn't support the company's global reach.
 Plus, the payment solution they needed had to be available in 200+ markets and maintain high acceptance rates.